20/07/1975 - 18/01/1976

 After the enormous success of Expo 1970 in Osaka, Japan started planning a second Expo, on the island of Okinawa.
 The Government chose this location to address issues of inequality between Okinawa and other regions of the country, and to commemorate the reversion of the island to Japanese administration.

 An oceanographic theme was chosen for the Expo, with the motto being ‘The sea we would like to see’.
-During the Expo 33 countries from all over the globe participated, including Canada, Australia, Italia, USSR, and many others.
-The Japanese Ocean Expo Association approved the Expo’s Masterplan in October 1972, with construction beginning in September 1973.
+During the Expo 33 countries from all over the globe participated, including Canada, Australia, Italy, USSR, and many others.
+The Expo was recognised by the 71st session of the General Assembly of the BIE on 25 May 1972, and the Japanese Ocean Expo Association approved the Expo’s Masterplan in October 1972.
 However, concerns over the oil crisis caused the opening of the Expo to be delayed by four months until 20 July 1975.
 It then remained open until 18 January 1976.

 Rather than letting participants of the Expo build their own Pavilion, as was the norm, international countries were encouraged to rent pre-fabricated rectangular or hexagonal shaped modules, each with an area of around 250m2.